Battle of Kock (1939): Kock

-At 08:30, a column of half-tracks and truck-mounted infantry came under fire from a guard platoon of No. 2 company of the 'Wilk' battalion.
-After a protracted engagement the German troops withdrew.
+At 08:30am, a column of half-tracks and truck-mounted infantry came under fire from a guard platoon of No. 2 company of the 'Wilk' battalion.
+After a protracted engagement, the German troops withdrew.
 The Polish 179th Infantry Regiment was alerted and moved to defensive positions near and in Kock.
-At about 11:00 the German lead elements attacked the Polish positions, which were now 2 battalions strong.
-In spite of supporting artillery fire, the attack failed.
-At dusk German motorcyclists appeared near the church in Kock and began firing, but subsequently withdrew when the fire was returned.
+At approximately 11:00, the German lead elements launched an attack on the Polish positions, which were now reinforced with two battalions.
+Despite supporting artillery fire, the attack failed.
+At dusk, German motorcyclists appeared near the church in Kock and began firing, though they subsequently withdrew upon return fire.

 Serokomla

 A company of motorized infantry entered the village of Serokomla.
-This led to the beginning of a chaotic action between the Germans and Uhlans from the 'Pils' Cavalry Brigade, (commanded by Colonel Plisowski).
-The Poles were supported by an artillery unit from the same brigade.
-The Germans were forced to withdraw to the south of the village (see 3 October).
+This led to the beginning of a chaotic action between the Germans and Uhlans from the 'Pils' Cavalry Brigade (commanded by Colonel Plisowski).
+An artillery unit from the same brigade supported the Poles.
+The Germans were forced to withdraw to the south of the village (see October 3, 1939).

 Casualties

 German losses were 300–400 killed and wounded.
-Five officers, 180 NCOs and privates were captured by the Poles.
+Five officers, 180 NCOs and privates have been briefly captured by the Poles.
 Components of the 'Pils' cavalry brigade lost about 200 killed or wounded.